 Comparatively, Emu Oil is principally comprised of essential fatty acids- omega 3, 6, 7 & 9.
 Is it proven to be helpful with arthritis?

-Since 1995, a growing number of research has been conducted on emu oil, one of the natural remedies used by Australian aborigines for thousands of years.
+Number of research studies has been conducted on emu oil, a natural remedies used by Australian aborigines for thousands of years.

 |Emu Tracks Emu Oil Typical Analysis |